davidpdurham/ZikaVaccination/README.md

 Data for Figures 4-6, which plot age-specific vaccination strategies, are generated in the section "Run age-specific scenarios" of the file "GenerateZikaResults.nb".
 These code are run on the HPC, following the specific code blocks generated in the package "GenerateZikaResults.m".

 ## Uncertainty analysis
+### Figure 2 and Table 1
+The data for Figure 2 and Table 1 (impact and confidence intervals of increasing coverage) are generated on the HPC using the code in the subdirectory "GeneratedResults/Uncertainty/src".
+The data are located in zip files in the directory "GeneratedResults/Uncertainty".